BlankParenthesis/PxlsNetworking/extensions/chat.md

 ### GET
 Lists all chatrooms.
 #### Response
-A Paginated List of Chatroom objects.
+An array of Chatroom References.
 #### Errors
 | Response Code | Cause                                 |
 |---------------|---------------------------------------|